SaadBazaz/antiPixel/README.md

 you would have to look up the HEADER SIZE and change it in the Advanced Configurations

 ## Support
-You can email me at saadbazaz@hotmail.com
+Make pull requests, create Issues, and do everything you want to get information out of me.
-I'd love to entertain any questions and suggestions!
+You can personally email me at saadbazaz@hotmail.com I'd love to entertain any questions and suggestions!